pyscript/docs/docs/user-guide/index.md

 ### Code

-You need to tell your browser to use PyScript, then you need to tell PyScript where to find your Python code.
+First you need to tell your browser to use PyScript, then you need to tell PyScript where to find your Python code.

 To tell your browser to use PyScript, simply add a `<script>` tag, whose `src` attribute references a CDN url for `pyscript.core`, to your HTML document's